lacion/blog_old/content/about/_index.md

 [menu.main]

 +++

 My name is Luis Morales; I’m a lifelong programmer, site reliability engineer, and maker, and as of 2011, a parent as well.
-I live in Madrid, Spain.
+I work out of my home office in Madrid, Spain.
 This is my blog.
 There are many like it — infrequently updated, lacking direction, occasionally entertaining — I hope you enjoy it.

 Here are some links to pages about me:

 * [lacion@github](https://github.com/lacion) — my public projects on GitHub

 * [LinkedIn profile](https://www.linkedin.com/in/luismmorales/) — my professional profile

 * [Instagram](https://www.instagram.com/lacion/) — some of my aerial photography and videos

 * [youtube](https://www.youtube.com/channel/UCJ_mzvOru8zItItJjDeRPRg) — a glimpse of things i capture with my drone

 <hr>